Time Saver Tip: How to Make and Freeze Smoothies Ahead of Time

 We do tend to use this frozen banana and berry combination the most, and I try to sneak in some greens like kale or spinach that are not even really detectable once blended.
 I usually add Greek yogurt to make it creamy, and some juice to sweeten and thin it out a bit.

 prep time: 10 MINUTES

 Refreshing smoothie filled with berries, spinach, and yogurt!

 - 3/4 cup mixed berries such as strawberry, blueberry, and raspberries

 - 1 large handful of spinach

 - 1/4 cup vanilla almond milk or Greek yogurt

 Yum!
-This recipe is so berry cool!
+This recipe is so berry cool and refreshing!

-All puns intended, this is a great idea for kiddos, too, and makes a refreshing drink on warm days as well!
+All puns intended, this is a great idea for kiddos, too, and makes a refreshing drink on warm days as well.
 Try it for yourself and see what you think!
 I think you’re going to really enjoy this easy-to-make recipe.